tmjssz/fullstack-challenge/README.md

 ## How to submit

 1. Remove the "draft" mode
-2. Assign it back to @tiago-taveira
+2. Assign it back to your hiring manager
 3. Send an email with an answer to the questions and a confirmation that you're done with the challenge

 ## What happens next